testcontainers/testcontainers-java/docs/modules/hviemq.md

 ## User defined HiveMQ image and tag

-The default image is the 'hivemq/hivemq-ce' using the '2021.3'.
+The default image is the 'hivemq/hivemq-ce' using the '2021.3' version.
 As always, the constructor allows to specify a custom image and tag, details on the available tags for community edition are available in our [Docker-repository](https://hub.docker.com/r/hivemq/hivemq-ce).